asmfreak/bsb_io/README.md

 There is only one class `Pin`.
 It's constructor accepts GPIO number.
 You can change GPIO direction (input or output) by writing `direction` property.
 You can read and write GPIO using `value`  property.
+You can modify pin state i.e. both value and direction using `state` propery.

 This code toggles GPIO1 every 2 seconds:
 ```